AztecProtocol/aztec-packages/yarn-project/builder/README.md

 The Aztec.nr compiler compiles Aztec.nr contracts using nargo and outputs Aztec formatted contract ABIs.
-The compiler can also generate typescript classes for each contract, as well as Aztec.nr interfaces for calling external functions. it can also be used to update aztec project dependencies.
+The compiler can also generate typescript classes for each contract, as well as Aztec.nr interfaces for calling external functions.
+It can also be used to update aztec project dependencies.

 ## Installation